shootismoke/common/packages/dataproviders/README.md

 }

 /**
- * The normalized type is an array of OpenAQ measurements */ type Normalized = OpenAQ[];
+ * The normalized data is an array of OpenAQ measurements */ type Normalized = OpenAQ[];
 ```